gmrukwa/divik/README.md

 **Note:** Remember about `\` before `[` and `]` in `zsh` shell.

+## Known Issues

+### Mac OS & Numba

+Certain code compilation is not supported for Mac OS, as it started to freeze.
+Therefore it is disabled and slower.
+You can try yourself by installation of `numba` package, but I had no luck up to this point.

 # References

 This software is part of contribution made by [Data Mining Group of Silesian